nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     - `list` : Lists all contacts.

-    - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+    - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/employee` : Adds an employee named `John Doe` to the Address Book.

-    - `delete 3` : Deletes the 3rd contact shown in the current list.
+    - `delete i/3` : Deletes the contact with ID 3 from NetConnect.

     - `clear` : Deletes all contacts.